ReVanced/revanced-manager/CONTRIBUTING.md

 If you encounter a bug while using the ReVanced Manager app, open an issue using the [bug report issue template](https://github.com/ReVanced/revanced-manager/issues/new?assignees=&labels=bug&projects=&template=bug-issue.yml&title=bug%3A+%3Ctitle%3E).

-## 📝 How to contribute
+## 🌐 Submitting translations

+You can contribute translations at translate.revanced.app

 > [!TIP]
-> We recommend that you discuss your changes with
+> * Try to keep the translated text roughly the same length as the original.
+> * Consider opting for gender-neutral words for language with variations of words based on gender.

+## 🧑‍💻 Developing for ReVanced Manager

-> the maintainers of ReVanced Manager before contributing.
+See the guidelines for developing for ReVanced Manager [here](/docs/developer/README.md)
-> This will help you determine whether your change is acceptable.

-1. Fork the repository and create your branch from `dev`
-2. Commit your changes
-3. Submit a pull request to the `dev` branch of the repository and reference issues that your pull request closes in the description of your pull request
-4. Our team will review your pull request and provide feedback.
-Once your pull request is approved, it will be merged into the `dev` branch and will be included in the next release of ReVanced Manager
+## 🔒 Submitting a vulnerability

+See the guideline for reporting security vulnerability [here](/SECURITY.md)

-## 🤚 I want to contribute but don't know how to code
+## 🤚 I don't want to do any of that but I want to contribute either way

-Even if you don't know how to code, you can still contribute by translating ReVanced Manager on [Crowdin](https://translate.revanced.app/) or sponsor us at [GitHub Sponsor](https://github.com/sponsors/ReVanced) and [Open Collective](https://opencollective.com/ReVanced).
+You can still contribute by spreading positive word about us or if you'd like to sponsor us, checkout https://revanced.app/donate to learn more on how to you can sponsor via GitHub, Open Collective and cryptocurrencies.

 ❤️ Thank you for considering contributing to ReVanced Manager, ReVanced